About Me

 Other Interests:

 Other than my interest in Astronomy, I have been playing basketball competitively for a large percentage of my life in national/county/university leagues.
-From 2017 to 2022, I have been involved in the Warwick Basketball Club, taking different positions as the years go by (Charity Officer 2018-2019, Men's Teams Captain 2020-2021, Advisor to the Executive Commitee 2021-2022).
-I was also a Warwick Sport Activator, encouraging other students to be more active, by running casual, inclusive and beginner friendly basketball sessions.
+While doing my PhD in Exeter, I am involved with the Exeter University Basketball Club (Men's 1st Team captain 2024-2025).
+From 2017 to 2022, I was also involved with the Warwick Basketball Club, taking different positions as the years go by (Charity Officer 2018-2019, Men's Teams Captain 2020-2021, Advisor to the Executive Commitee 2021-2022).
+Additionally, I was a Warwick Sport Activator, encouraging other students to be more active, by running casual, inclusive and beginner friendly basketball sessions.

 Research